 Military personnel may maintain registration in home state.

 Registration is not required for non-residents if the vehicle is registered or licensed under the laws of some other state or foreign country, except:

-- In every case in which a non-resident accepts employment or engages in any trade, profession, or occupation in this state or enters his or her children to be educated in the public schools, a non-resident shall within 10 days after the commencement of employment or education, register his or her motor vehicle.
+- In every case in which a non-resident accepts employment or engages in any trade, profession, or occupation in this state or enters his or her children to be educated in the public schools, a non-resident shall within 10 days after the commencement of employment or education, register his or her motor vehicle in Florida.

 - Any person who is enrolled as a student in a college or university is not required to register his or her vehicle in Florida if it is registered in another jurisdiction.

-- Vehicles owned by military personnel stationed in state may be operated on home state registration.
+- Vehicles owned by military personnel stationed in state may be operated on their home state registration.